dgaydukov/cert-aws/files/sa.md

 * RTO (Recovery Time Objective) - how fast can you recover your infra (if RTО is 5 hours => at 2 am AZ was flooded, at 7 am you have fully running infra in another AZ/region)
 * RPO (Recovery Point Objective) - to which point can you recover (you make backups every hour, at 1.30 AZ was flooded, so your RPO - 1 hour)
 There are 4 types of DR in aws
-* backup store - you store all you backups on tape (e.g. using iron mountain)
+* backup and restore - you store all you backups on tape (e.g. using iron mountain)
 * pilot light - you have replica of your main infra, but it always down.
 So when disaster happen you just start everything.
 White it's down every 1-3 month you update it (run ec2, install patches..)
 * warm standby - constantly running scaled in version of your main infra
 * multi site - the fastest cause we constantly have complete copy running in another region